alixedi/land/apps/lituk.md

   image: ../assets/uploads/complete.png
 features:
   - title: Don't Spend Long Hours Reading the Book
-    description: The questions in Life in the Uk app covers entire content of Life in the UK official Handbook.
+    description: The questions in Life in the UK app covers entire content of Life in the UK official Handbook.
 So you don't need to read the book anymore.
       Only practicing from this app can guarantee your success.
-    image: ../assets/uploads/practice-2-.jpg
+    image: ../assets/uploads/practice-3-.jpg
   - title: Revise all the questions you find tricky
-    description: "Day before your real test.
-Would it not be neat if you could revise all the questions that you found tricky?
+    description: "Day before your real test, would it not be neat if you could revise all the questions that you found tricky?
 The Life in the UK Untangled app has just the thing.
 It keeps track of all the questions you found tricky and stores them in a handy list for revision.  "